 Every section therefore has 30 questions which means every section carries 30 marks.
 The scores of GK section is not considered for MAT percentile calculation.
 So candidates can keep GK section as their last priority.

 There are 150 questions in MAT.
-Each section has 30 questions of easy to moderate difficulty level.
-It is not mandatory to solve all the questions.
-Candidates should aim to solve about 90-100 questions to get a good score.
+It is not mandatory to solve all questions so aim about 90-100 questions to get a good score.

-MAT preparation requires about 3-6 months.
+MAT preparation requires about 3-6 months of dedicated study.
 Candidates who have appeared for MAT before or have given any other national level MBA entrance exam, they can prepare in lesser time.
-The MAT preparation strategy should be based one's strong and weak areas as well as time in hand.
+The MAT preparation plan should include time bound syllabus coverage, MAT mock test/sample papers practice and revision.
+These there things can be done simultaneously or one by one, depending on the time one has for preparation.

 - Refer to the expert recommended MAT preparation books, These books have detailed explanation of topics and practice questions to help you get conceptual clarity.
 Also refer to secondary readings.